Prince William And Kate Middleton Don’t Show PDA For This Shocking Reason

 As for William’s younger brother Harry, things have been a little different.
 This past week at the Invictus Games, the younger prince and his girlfriend, Meghan Markle, held hands as they walked to the wheelchair tennis event.
 They didn’t seem to mind who was watching, as they smiled at each other and whispered into each other’s ears during the match.

-Even though William doesn’t show affection the way his brother does, his marriage is still a strong, happy one.
+Even though William doesn’t show affection the way his brother does, his marriage is still a strong, happy one!
 He and Kate are expecting their third child next spring, and the Duchess will soon be making her first appearance since announcing her pregnancy.

 Middleton is suffering from hyperemesis gravidarum, a severe form of morning sickness, which has kept her out of the public eye for a few weeks.
 She even missed Prince George’s first day of school.
 However, she seems to be doing better and will be attending a reception for World Mental Health Day on October 10th with William and Harry.